tinted-theming/home/builder.md

 is the [base16-schemes](https://github.com/base16-project/base16-schemes)
 repository.

+The program MAY also offer the following options:

+- `--debug | -d` option(s) for increasing log verbosity;
+- `--version | -v` option to output its current running version;
+- `--help | -h` option to output usage information directly or by opening the manpage.

-The program MAY offer a single `--debug | -d` option for increasing log verbosity.
-These are considered implementation detail and each author SHOULD implement them as they see fit.
+These three options have output that is considered implementation detail, not intended to be scripted with.
+Thus each author SHOULD implement them as they see fit.

 ### Library